MicrosoftDocs/Viva/Viva/sales/configure-forms-and-fields.md

 Record names, field names, and mandatory fields are displayed as they're defined in the CRM.

 > [!NOTE]
-> If you change a record's name in CRM, they are not updated in Adaptive Card or messaging extensions in Teams.
-For example, if you change Account to Customer, the name in Adaptive Card and messaging extensions will show as Account.
+> If you change the name of a record type in CRM, they are not updated in Adaptive Card or messaging extensions in Teams.
+For example, if you rename Account to Customer, the name in Adaptive Card and messaging extensions will show as Account.

 ## Configure editing of records and fields